containers/podman.io_old/getting-started/installation.md

 The [Kubic project](https://build.opensuse.org/project/show/devel:kubic:libcontainers:testing)
 provides RC/testing packages for Debian 10 and newer.

-CAUTION: On Debian 11 and newer, including Testing and Sid, we highly recommend you use podman, skopeo and buildah ONLY from EITHER the Kubic repo
+CAUTION: On Debian 11 and newer, including Testing and Sid, we highly recommend you use Buildah, Podman, and Skopeo ONLY from EITHER the Kubic repo
 OR the official Debian repos.
 Mixing and matching may lead to unpredictable situations including installation conflicts.

 ```bash